ProvableHQ/workshop/battleship/README.md

 ### Adjacency Check

 Given a ship's placement on the board and its bitstring representation (horizontally or vertically), we can determine if the bits are adjacent.
 Follow the c_adjacency_check closure in verify.aleo.
-Given the ship of length 2, we know it's horizontal bitstring is 11 (3u64) and it's vertical bitstring is 100000001 (257u64).
+Given the ship of length 2, we know its horizontal bitstring is 11 (3u64) and its vertical bitstring is 100000001 (257u64).
 If on the board, the ship starts at the bottom right corner, its horizontal ship placement string would be:
 3u64
 ```
 0 0 0 0 0 0 0 0